-Data from an per-TN SP to an Aggregate SP
+Routing Data From a Per-TN SP To an Aggregate SP

-There are likewise several possibilities for how an aggregate SP may route to a per-TN SP.
+There are likewise several possibilities for how an aggregate SP may route to the per-TN SP.

-First, the per-TN provider may agree to provide aggregate data.
-Aggregate data may include TNs beyond those for which the per-TN provider prefers to prefer IP interconnection.
-For example, a wireless SP that has both VoLTE (IP served) and GSM/UMTS (non-IP) subscribers that are not distinguished from a NANP data point of view may simply provide mappings from, for example, its AOCNs to it SBC IP addresses.
-This will result in some VoLTE originated calls transiting the IP interconnection even though destined for GSM/UMTS users.
+First, the per-TN provider may simply agree to provide aggregate routing data.
+Aggregate data may include TNs beyond those for which the per-TN SP prefers for IP interconnection.
+For example, a wireless SP that has both VoLTE (IP) and GSM/UMTS (non-IP) subscribers that are not distinguished from a NANP data construct view may simply provide mappings from, for example, its AOCNs to its SBC IP addresses.
+This will result in some VoLTE originated calls transiting the IP interconnection even though they are destined for GSM/UMTS subscribers.

-A second possibility is that the aggregate SP will accept per-TN information to populate its routing server even though it prefers to provide routing information for its own TNs on an aggregate basis The per-TN data could be provided via the registry.
+A second possibility is that the aggregate SP will accept per-TN information to populate its routing server even though it prefers to provide routing information for its own TNs on an aggregate basis The per-TN data could be provided through a third party or a registry operator.

-A Registry could provide both aggregate and expanded per-TN data based on aggregate input
+Registry Supporting Both Aggregate and Expanded per-TN Routing Data

-In this hybrid case, as discussed as part of Section 7.1 above, the aggregate input would map a NANP construct to a SIP URI rather than a set of IP addresses.
-Bilateral negotiation would then provide URI to IP address mapping.
-The Registry would retain the aggregate input, however, and make it available to SPs that prefer aggregate input via an interface to be defined.
+In this case the aggregate input would map a NANP construct to a SIP URI rather than a set of IP addresses (as discussed in Section 6.1 above).
+Bilateral negotiation would then provide the URI to IP address mapping.
+A Registry could retain this aggregate inputand make it available to SPs that prefer aggregate input via an interface to be defined.
+It could also expand this aggregate input and make it available to SPs that prefer per-TN data.

-Editor’s Note: The text as shown has not been agreed for inclusion yet and it is anticipated that a future contribution will be developed to include the 3 processes of a framework; provisioning, distribution and routing

 Using the NPAC to interoperate on a per-TN and aggregate basis

 Overview